Staff Leadership Team

 Chief Executive - Matt Hyde

-Before joining NUS, Matt was General Manager of Goldsmiths College Students' Union, Deputy General Manager of King's College London Students' Union, President of the University of London Union and President of Queen Mary and Westfield College Students' Union.
-He has a first class degree in English from Queen Mary College and an MBA from Westminster Business School.
+Before joining NUS, Matt was General Manager of Goldsmiths College Students’ Union, Deputy General Manager of King’s College London Students’ Union, President of the University of London Union and President of Queen Mary and Westfield College Students’ Union.
+He has a first class degree in English from Queen Mary University of London and an MBA with distinction from Westminster Business School.

 Director of Communications - David Hamilton

-David Hamilton is the Director of Communications, previously he was Head of Public Relations and Engagement at the national children's charity Action for Children and also spent 10 years working in the public sector.
+Before joining The Scouts, David was Head of Public Relations and Engagement at the national children's charity Action for Children and supported the organisation through a transformational change programme.
+Prior to that he managed communications in the public sector.

 Director of Commercial Services - Mark Hislop

 Appointed in April 2015, Mark has responsibility for all the commercial income streams, which account for £20m of the total £30m annual income.
 Responsibilities include Scout Shops Ltd, Unity Insurance Ltd, National Activity centres, Conference centres, Fund raising and development, Heritage and Archives and Estates.

 Mark has worked in the 3rd sector for the last 8 years and prior to this spent 25 years in the Retail industry, working across a number of blue chip retailers (Marks & Spencer Plc., B&Q Plc., Tesco Plc.) both UK and international at a senior level.
 He was managing director of Habitat UK for 3 ½ years) in addition he ran his own consultancy business, working mainly with National Geographic to develop a new Retail concept store (Stores opened in London, Singapore, Madrid)